Whale Wise aims to promote a harmonious relationship between humans and whales through scientific research and public engagement.

 Aims and objectives

-Objective 1: Deduce the short-term behavioural and physiological response of marine mammals (particularly cetaceans) to human-derived changes in the marine environment.
+Objective 1: deduce the short-term behavioural and physiological response of cetaceans to human-derived changes in the marine environment.

-Objective 3: Campaign for the inclusion of conservation initiatives into local, regional and national legislation.
+Objective 4: campaign for the inclusion of conservation initiatives into local, regional and national legislation.

 Data collection: 600 hours of behavioural observation; 130 samples of exhaled breath (blow); body condition measurements for 50 individual whales.